This is how we Swedes can protect the Amazon and support its environmental fighters

 Of: Erica Fahlström

 Revelations about corruption and proposals from the Moderates about a reduced aid budget.
-This has made the debate about Swedish development assistance hot over the past week.
-Criticism of the lack of control is met with arguments that aid is needed - precisely to fight corruption.
+This has caused the debate about Swedish aid to be heated in the past week.
+Criticism about a lack of control is met with arguments that the aid is needed - precisely to fight corruption.
 "It is simply not the case that countries with lower aid budgets have better aid," writes Anna Tibblin from We Effect in Svenska Dagbladet.

 September 11, 2019, Current debate